 - Demonstrated expertise: The session should present original research, applied knowledge of (others’) recognized research or theory, models or use of evidence-based practices, personal mastery, and reflective practice.

 - Impact: The session should lend itself to professional or personal application and change.
 It should encourage attendees to follow up or continue exploring the subject area and inspire content application in their schools or organizational settings.

 Success in Presenting at PoCC

-- Unwilling or unschooled at interrogating your own privileges, implicit and explicit biases, and locating them in the context of your own race, racial identity, and intersectionality.
+- Acknowledgement of and practice in interrogating their own privileges, implicit and explicit biases, and locating constraints in the context of race, racial identity, and intersectionality

 - An understanding of the mission and culture of the NAIS People of Color Conference